-(1.)
-Commercial Development Zone Application

-All non-residential developments (non-residential developments would be removed with additional language) General Commercial developments on property not already zoned for commercial uses within the Gateway Corridor District shall be required to apply for rezoning under the criteria in §36-37 of this Ordinance.

-- (2.)
-Industrial Development Zone Application All Industrial Developments within the Gateway Corridor District Shall be required to apply of rezoning to ME Manufacturing Estates under the criteria in §36-33 of this ordinance. - (3.)
-Individual Commercial or Industrial Buildings and additions or exterior remodeling of existing buildings shall be subject to site plan and design review by a committee consisting of The Hall County Regional Planning Director, The Grand Island Building Department Director, one (1) Planning Commission Member representing the City of Grand Island and if appointed a design review architect representing the City of Grand Island.
-This committee can request additional input from surrounding property owners and near by business improvement districts as ex-officio members of the design review committee.
+- (1) Commercial Development Zone application.
+All general commercial developments on property not already zoned for commercial uses within the Gateway Corridor District shall be required to apply for rezoning under the criteria in §36-37 of this chapter. - (2) Industrial Development Zone application.
+All industrial developments within the Gateway Corridor District shall be required to apply for rezoning to ME-Industrial Estates zone under the criteria in §36-33 of this chapter. - (3) Individual commercial or industrial buildings and additions or exterior remodeling of existing buildings shall be subject to site plan and design review by a committee consisting of the Hall County Regional Planning Director, the Grand Island Building Department Director, one (1) planning commission member representing the City of Grand Island, and if appointed, a design review architect representing the City of Grand Island.
+This committee can request additional input from surrounding property owners and near-by business improvement districts as ex-officio members of the design review committee. - (4) Subdivision approval.

-(4.)
-Subdivision Approval

 All new commercial buildings or developments within the Gateway Corridor Overlay shall be on properly subdivided lots.
-As a condition of subdivision approval, all said commercial and or industrial buildings or developments shall comply with the provisions of the Gateway Corridor Overlay District.
-The Developer shall place maintenance provisions required by this Section within all restrictive covenants

-- (5.)
-Pre-application Conference:

-- A pre-application conference with city staff to give the applicant an opportunity to discuss plans before a great deal of time or money is expended.

-- (6.)
-Application for Design Review:

-The applicant needs to fill out the "Application for Certificate of Approval" and submit it along with the required submittals.
-See Administrative Forms for a listing of required submittals. - (7.)
-Certificate of Approval: Upon a successful review, the City of Grand Island will issue to the applicant a Certificate of Approval.
-A copy of this will need to be included with the Building Permit documents in order to receive a Building Permit. - (8.)
-Appeals: - In the event, where the Applicant, City staff and/or a design review architect representing the City, or the site plan and design review committee cannot come to an agreement the applicant may appeal the decision by requesting an amendment to the Subdivision Agreement from the Grand Island City Council. - (9.)
-Certificate of Occupancy Permit:

-After the building permit is issued, all design requirements must be completed as approved in order for a Certificate of Occupancy to be issued. - (10.)
-Maintenance of Design requirements:

-The Applicant needs to maintain the Design Requirements for the life of the project.
-In the event that they fail to do, so the City may revoke the Occupancy Permit. - (11.)
-Fees:
+As a condition of subdivision approval, all said commercial and/or industrial buildings or developments shall comply with the provisions of the Gateway Corridor Overlay District.
+The developer shall place maintenance provisions required by this section within all restrictive covenants. - (5) Pre-application conference.
+A pre-application conference with city staff to give the applicant an opportunity to discuss plans before a great deal of time or money is expended. - (6) Application for design review.
+The applicant needs to fill out the "Application for Certificate Approval" and submit it along with the required submittals.
+See Administrative Forms for a listing of required submittals. - (7) Certificate of Approval.
+Upon a successful review, the City of Grand Island will issue to the applicant a Certificate of Approval.
+A copy of this will need to be included with the Building Permit documents in order to receive a Building Permit. - (8) Appeals.
+In the event, where the Applicant, City staff and/or a design review architect representing the City, or the site plan and design review committee cannot come to an agreement, the Applicant may appeal the decision by requesting an amendment to the subdivision agreement from the Grand Island City Council. - (9) Certificate of Occupancy Permit.
+After the building permit is issued, all design requirements must be completed as approved in order for a Certificate of Occupancy to be issued. - (10) Maintenance of Design Requirements.
+The applicant needs to maintain the design requirements for the life of the project.
+In the event that they fail to do so, the City may revoke the Occupancy Permit. - (11) Fees.
 Fees may apply to each individual step as established by separate ordinance.

+SECTION 2.
+That the Official Zoning Map of the City of Grand Island, changed, amended, and completed in accordance with this ordinance.

+Nebraska, as established by Section 36-7 of the Grand Island City Code is hereby ordered to be hereby are, repealed.

+SECTION 3.
+Any ordinances or parts of ordinances in conflict herewith be, and its passage and publication in pamphlet form, within fifteen days in one issue of the Grand Island

+SECTION 4.
+That this ordinance shall be in force and take effect from and after

+Independent as provided by law.

+Enacted: December r 23. , 2003 3. ------------------- ------- -------- ----

+Jay Vavricek, Mayor Attest: